-- a) A staff member of a municipality may not be in arrears to the municipality for rates and service charges for a period longer than three (3) months, and a municipality may deduct any outstanding amounts from a staff member's salary after this period." - b) Arrear debt relating to rates and service charges will be collected from staff in terms of collection arrangements approved by the Municipal Manager from time to time.
+- A staff member of a municipality may not be in arrears to the municipality for rates and service charges for a period longer than three (3) months, and a municipality may deduct any outstanding amounts from a staff member's salary after this period." - b) Arrear debt relating to rates and service charges will be collected from staff in terms of collection arrangements approved by the Municipal Manager from time to time.

-17.2 ADMINISTRATION ORDERS - PAYMENT OF ARREARS
+17.2ADMINISTRATION ORDERS - PAYMENT OF ARREARS

-a) A person can apply for the administration of its estate in terms of section 74 of the Magistrates Court Act, 1944.
-On potification that the order had been granted.
-Council will manage b) The debtor will be responsible for the payment of the current monthly account and if the debtor defaults on the payment of the account, debt collection action will be implemented
+- a) A person can apply for the administration of its estate in terms of section 74 of the Magistrates Court Act, 1944.
+On notification that the order had been granted, Council will manage the debt that is part of the administration order separately to the current account. - b) The debtor will be responsible for the payment of the current monthly account and if the debtor defaults on the payment of the account, debt collection action will be implemented